eusebiedev/Backyard-Gleaners/README.md

 * 8:46: Looking into Google Cal integration
 * 9:22: building api controllers
 * 10:21: researching user comment section for gardeners

-## Technologies Used

-* C#
-* .NET
-* ASP.NET CORE
-* MVC API Client Front End
-* Entity Framework Core
-* EF Core Migrations
-* Swashbuckle
-* Swagger
-* MySQL
-* Rest Sharp
-* Google MyMaps Integration
-* Bootstrap

-## Description

-A website for local backyard gardeners with food surplus to connect with community members to distribute foods: Gleaning is simply harvesting extra crops from gardens, or farms, to provide to anyone in need.
-Users can learn about becoming a gardening host, a Gleaner, and how to volunteer to assist with food surplus distribution within their city.
-Discover the benefits, history and facts about gleaning.

-## MCV Client Front End Setup/Installation Requirements

-* Coming Soon...

-## Using This Api

-* Coming Soon...

-## Known Bugs

-No known bugs as of 07/14/14

 ## [MIT](https://opensource.org/license/mit/) License